Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

 Which neighborhoods have the fastest rising property prices in Tamarindo as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Tamarindo are Playa Langosta, central Tamarindo (the walkable core near the beach and restaurants), and Hacienda Pinilla, which is a gated master-planned community with resort amenities.
+As of 2026, the three neighborhoods with the fastest rising property prices in Tamarindo are Playa Langosta, Tamarindo Town Center and Tamarindo Ridge.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Tamarindo.